piroux/libfabric/man/fi_pingpong.1.md

 ## Messaging

 *-I <iter>*
-: Number of iterations of the test will run.
+: The number of iterations of the test will run.

 *-S <msg_size>*
 : The specific size of the message in bytes the test will use or 'all' to run all the default sizes.

 ## Utils

+*-v*
+: Activate the verification of incoming data.

 *-d*
 : Activate output debugging (warning: highly verbose)